Poomiphat/Mission_P/README.md

 ![7B6690B1-C246-4D05-B531-0963463A7620](https://user-images.githubusercontent.com/81687385/230735958-67c18a5b-b558-4601-888c-ad535a7204b3.jpg)

-Developed by 62050216 Poomipat, A student in Embedded System Engineering at Burapha University.
+by 62050216 Poomipat, A student in Embedded System Engineering at Burapha University.